-If you’re a fan of smokey pulled pork, my low-and-slow method for cooking pork butt on a pellet grill will ensure you turn super juicy pulled pork.
+If you’re a fan of smoky pulled pork, my low-and-slow method for cooking pork butt on a pellet grill will ensure you turn out super juicy pulled pork.
 My tried-and-true technique ensures a perfectly smoked, tender, and flavorful pork butt every time.

-Whether hosting a backyard BBQ or preparing a weeknight family meal, this dish works beautifully with various sides and condiments, making it a crowd-pleaser for any occasion.
+Whether hosting a backyard BBQ or preparing a weeknight family meal, this dish pairs beautifully with a variety of sides and condiments, making it a crowd-pleaser for any occasion.

 What You Need